 Panama Pacifico Airport (BLB - former Howard Air Base) receives flights of Viva Colombia and Wingo from Bogota, Cali, Medellin and San José, Costa Rica.

 Panamá Canal Railway Company has a scenic train route between Panama City and Colon.

-There are several bus companies providing a daily bus service from San José, Costa Rica, to Panama City such as Tica Bus or Panaline (US$25, 16 hours).
-There is also several companies serving either the route Paso Canoas (Costa Rican border) - Panama or David - Panama (US$13, 7 hours)!
-Other destinations include Colon, Boquette and the western edge of the Darien Gap.
-Other routes are travelled less frequent and some buses are slow and unrelibable.
+There are several bus companies providing a daily bus service from San José, Costa Rica, to Panama City such as Tica Bus.
+There are also several companies serving either the route to Paso Canoas at the Costa Rican border (Panachif), or David - Panama (US$15.50).
+Other destinations include Colon, Santiago, Penonomé, El Valle and the western edge of the Darien Gap.
+Other routes are travelled less frequent and some buses are slow and unreliable.